SourceMod-Plugins-Riotline/Riot-Gamemode-Manager/README.md

 Manage multiple gamemodes along with their respective maps with a _rock the vote_ style voting system on top of a plugin manager.
 Create a fun mutli-gamemode experience for your server and community.

 ## Installation
-1. Download latest release or source files
+1. Download latest release or source files (Optional: [SteamWorks](https://forums.alliedmods.net/showthread.php?t=229556))
 2. Extract all files into the 'sourcemod/' folder
 3. Change the rgm.gamemodes.cfg file to include all your gamemodes and maps.
 4. Restart your server or execute command `sm plugins load rgm`